louismerlin/discugo/README.md

 If you decide to make changes to the database scheme, make sure to `docker-compose rm db` before building and starting the project.

 ## TODO
+ - Move the frontend to a node container (react)
  - Add "notifications" (+n next to channel)
  - Better mobile experience
  - Add user system (not a priority)